When most people think of Peru, they think of the mountains. But KiChic is a destination worth visiting in itself

 I have a confession to make: I am not much of a beach person.
 I don’t know how to swim very well, and avoid the sun at all costs to protect my skin.
 Sand and sea looks pretty much the same to me everywhere, and when I’m on holiday, I prefer exploring the cultural centres of cities, or going on a yoga retreat where the sun doesn’t slap you red if you step out at noon.

 That being said, there is something special about the grandeur of the ocean: its size, its power, its murmur.
+And in my opinion, it always beats being somewhere cold.
 Plus, my husband’s ‘happy place’ is beside the sea.
 So when we do choose to go on a beach holiday, for me, it’s all about the hotel.

 A superlative beach hotel, in my mind, is a destination in itself.
 It should have a strong personality (no corporate chain hotels, thanks); intimate, with hidden corners you can curl up in with a book.
 It should have incredible views, unique, healthy food – and of course, it should be environmentally conscious.